bamorim/2022-elixir-conf-eu/presentation.md

 # Metrics give you a high-level view of your system

-- Useful both on a technical level (e.g. memory usage) or domain level (e.g. total count of payments processed)
+- Useful both on a technical level (e.g. memory usage) or domain level (e.g. total count of payments processed).
-- Great for visualizations
+- Great for visualizations.

 ---